top of page

 Courses:

-Trauma 2 is a continuation of the curriculum covered in PCP-119 Trauma 1.
-Trauma 2 will present the student with specific information regarding the assessment and management of traumatic injuries with which they may be faced when responding to emergencies.
+As a continuation of the curriculum covered in PCP-119 Trauma I, Trauma II will present the student with specific information regarding the assessment and management of traumatic injuries with which they may be faced when responding to emergencies.

-Specific topics include: Bleeding & shock, soft tissue injuries, burns, head & face injuries, spinal injuries, thoracic injuries, abdominal injuries, and musculoskeletal injuries
+Specific topics include trauma systems and mechanism of injury, bleeding and shock, soft tissue injuries, burns, head and face injuries, spinal injuries, thoracic injuries, abdominal and pelvic injuries, and musculoskeletal injuries.

 Courses: